chema/sanfranciscan/_posts/2017-12-26-soy-xicotencatl.md

 	may this glorious victory
 	and deserving memory of...

 &mdash; *Verses written on a card, on which an eagle was drawn.
-March 20, 1755, San Francisco del Rincón*
+March 20, 1755, San Francisco del Rincón, Guanajuato*